isomerpages/moe-changkatpri/_our-experiences/Distinctive Programmes/Internationalisation Programme.md

 from their peers from a different country.&nbsp;&nbsp;&nbsp;</p>
 <p>&nbsp;</p>
 <p><strong>Immersion Programme between Sekolah Putrajaya Presint 11(1) and Changkat Primary School</strong>&nbsp;</p>
-<p>The 2024 Immersion Programme between Sekolah Putrajaya Presint 11(1) and
+<p>Our Immersion Programme between Sekolah Putrajaya Presint 11(1) and Changkat
-Changkat Primary School provided students with rich cross-cultural learning experiences.
-The day began with a warm welcome and pairing of buddies, followed by engaging classroom lessons, including an introduction to khat writing.
+Primary School provided students with rich cross-cultural learning experiences.
+In our recent school exchange, the day began with a warm welcome and pairing of buddies, followed by engaging classroom lessons, including an introduction to khat writing.
 Students bonded further during recess through ice-breaker activities and a school tour, fostering friendships across borders.
 The highlight of the programme was a vibrant cultural showcase, featuring Dikir Barat and choral singing, which celebrated the beauty of cultural diversity.
-The day concluded with an exchange of gifts and heartfelt farewells, leaving lasting memories of collaboration, learning, and friendship.&nbsp;</p>
+The day concluded with an exchange of gifts and heartfelt farewells, leaving lasting memories of collaboration, learning, and friendship. &nbsp;</p>
 <p>&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/OurExperiences/Internationalisation Programme/7.png">